 I live in Australia.
 It gets very hot in the summer.
 Shipping records from overseas while either location is very hot means I have received many warped records.
 When buying online is much cheaper it can be worth buying when the weather is mild in both places.
 Records are a pain.

 - Packaging.
 New records often come in cheap paper sleeves.
 Paper sleeves create static.
 Your records stick to the paper which can scuff your records as you pull them out.
 I often find records in paper sleeves are dirty and already scuffed when I pull them out.

-Buy quality anti-static sleeves for your records.
+Buy quality anti-static inner sleeves for your records.
 If a record comes in paper I rip off the paper and throw it away.
-Quality releases will usually come in anti-static sleeves.
+Quality releases will usually come in anti-static inner sleeves.